- Facts to Know

-The most popular classes of drugs used to prevent or treat stroke are antithrombotics (antiplatelet agents and anticoagulants) and thrombolytics.
+The most popular classes of drugs used to prevent or treat stroke are antithrombotics (antiplatelet agents) and anticoagulants.

 Thrombolytic agents (clot-busters) are used to treat an ongoing, acute ischemic stroke caused by an artery blockage.
 These drugs act by dissolving the blood clot blocking blood flow to the brain, thus restoring, or reperfusing, the brain's blood flow.
-The only FDA-approved thrombolytic for the treatment of stroke is recombinant tissue plasminogen activator (tPA), a genetically engineered form of a thrombolytic substance made by the body.
+The only FDA-approved thrombolytic for the treatment of stroke is a recombinant tissue plasminogen activator, called alteplase, a genetically engineered form of a thrombolytic substance made by the body.

-TPA can be effective if given intravenously within three hours of the start of the stroke but can only be given after confirming the stroke is ischemic, not hemorrhagic, typically with a CT scan.
-A major clinical stroke trial (ECASS- III ) recently found that tPA can be effective even when given up to 4½ hours after ischemic stroke in carefully selected patients.
-More specifically, in 3,570 patients who received either tPA or a placebo, the chances of a good outcome at three-months was more than double for those who received tPA within 90 minutes of a stroke, 68 percent higher in those who received tPA between 90 minutes to three hours and 28 percent higher in those treated with tPA between three and 4½ hours.
-As a result, in 2009, the American Stroke Association revised its recommendations and now says tPA can be given up to 4½ hours after stroke symptoms in some patients.
+Alteplase can be effective if given intravenously within four hours of the start of the stroke but can only be given after confirming the stroke is ischemic, not hemorrhagic, typically with a CT scan.
+A major clinical stroke trial (ECASS-III) recently found that alteplase can be effective even when given up to 4½ hours after ischemic stroke in carefully selected patients.
+More specifically, in 3,570 patients who received either alteplase or a placebo, the chances of a good outcome at three-months was more than double for those who received alteplase within 90 minutes of a stroke, 68 percent higher in those who received alteplase between 90 minutes to three hours and 28 percent higher in those treated with alteplase between three and 4½ hours.
+As a result, in 2009, the American Stroke Association revised its recommendations and now says alteplase can be given up to 4½ hours after stroke symptoms in some patients.

-Strokes caused by bleeding—hemorrhagic strokes—cannot be treated with tPA because the drug would make the bleeding worse and could be fatal.
+Strokes caused by bleeding—hemorrhagic strokes—cannot be treated with alteplase because the drug would make the bleeding worse and could be fatal.

-Another treatment for people with acute ischemic stroke involves the use of a special corkscrew-type device to pull out a blood clot from the blood vessel in the brain where the blockage exists.
+Another treatment for people with acute ischemic stroke involves the use of a special stent retriever device to pull out a blood clot from the blood vessel in the brain where the blockage exists.
 The device is delivered by a catheter, or narrow tube, carefully threaded through the femoral artery in the groin up through the body to the brain.
-This type of highly specialized procedure can only be performed at certain medical centers and by those experienced in its use, and it must be performed within eight hours of the onset of the stroke.
-Other similar devices that can be used to flush the clot out of the brain blood vessel have also been approved recently.
-Doctors may choose to use a combination of these devices in some situations.
+This type of highly specialized procedure can only be performed at certain medical centers and by those experienced in its use, and it must be performed within 24 hours of the onset of the stroke in people carefully selected by advanced imaging to determine if salvageable brain tissue exists to be saved.

 After initial treatment of an ischemic stroke, physicians turn to preventing further strokes.
 Antiplatelet drugs prevent clotting by decreasing the activity of platelets (blood cells that help blood clot).
 These drugs reduce the risk of blood clots, thus reducing the risk of ischemic stroke.
 Health care professionals typically prescribe antiplatelet drugs after a stroke to prevent another one within the first day or so of acute stroke.

 The most widely known and used antiplatelet drug is aspirin.
-Other antiplatelet drugs include clopidogrel (Plavix), ticlopidine (Ticlid), dipyridamole (Persantine) and Aggrenox, a combination of dipyridamole and aspirin.
+Other antiplatelet drugs include clopidogrel (Plavix), dipyridamole (Persantine) and Aggrenox, a combination of dipyridamole and aspirin.

 Anticoagulants reduce stroke risk by reducing the ability of the blood to clot and are used for people with irregular heartbeats (atrial fibrillation) or with other cardiac sources of blood clots (artificial heart valves, etc.).
 The most commonly used anticoagulants are warfarin (Coumadin) and heparin.
 Newer anticoagulants include dabigatran (Pradaxa), apixaban (Eliquis), rivaroxaban (Xarelto), and edoxaban (Savaysa, Lixiana).

-Neuroprotective agents are being developed to protect the brain from secondary injury caused by stroke.
+Neuroprotective agents may help protect the brain from secondary injury caused by stroke.
 If given quickly enough after a stroke, these drugs may help minimize the damage that results from brain cells being deprived of oxygen.
 Although no neuroprotectants are currently approved for use in stroke, many are being studied.
 There are several classes of neuroprotectants that show promise for future therapy, including antioxidants, glutamate antagonists, statins and anti-inflammatory agents.

-Carotid endarterectomy ( CEA ) is a surgical procedure in which a health care professional removes fatty deposits (plaque) from the inside of one of the carotid arteries.
-These arteries are located in the neck and provide the main supply of blood to the brain.
+Carotid endarterectomy (CEA) is a surgical procedure in which a health care professional removes fatty deposits (plaque) from the inside of one of the carotid arteries.
+These arteries are in the neck and provide the main supply of blood to the brain.
 This treatment aims at treating underlying atherosclerosis, characterized by the buildup of plaque on the inside of large arteries.

-More recently, health care professionals have begun to use a procedure called carotid artery stenting, a procedure that involves the insertion of an expanding metal scaffold (stent) into the neck artery after it has been widened with balloon dilation, to reduce carotid artery blockages.
-This procedure is usually reserved for patients who have had a TIA or stroke but can't undergo surgery.
-Some cardiologists are also exploring the use of drug-eluting stents for use in stroke prevention.
+Another procedure used to treat ischemic stroke is called carotid artery angioplasty and stenting, a procedure that involves the insertion of an expanding metal scaffold (stent) into the neck artery after it has been widened with balloon dilation, to reduce carotid artery blockages.
+This procedure is useful for patients who have had a TIA or stroke but can't undergo surgery.
 While stenting has certain advantages, it is not risk-free; both bare-metal and drug-eluting stents carry some risk.
 Studies evaluating the proper role of stenting in stroke prevention are ongoing.

 Treatment after a Stroke

-The disability resulting from strokes is devastating to the stroke victim and family, but the good news is that therapies are available to help rehabilitate post-stroke patients with any of the following:
+The disability resulting from stroke is devastating to the stroke victim and family, but the good news is that therapies are available to help rehabilitate post-stroke patients with any of the following: